CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

 ::

-  usage: create_snp_matrix.py [-h] [-f] [-c NAME] [-o FILE] [-v 0..5]
+  usage: cfsan_snp_pipeline snp_matrix [-h] [-f] [-c NAME] [-o FILE] [-v 0..5]
                                        [--version]
                                        sampleDirsFile

-  Create the SNP matrix containing the consensus base for each of the samples at the positions where SNPs were called in any of the samples.
+  Create the SNP matrix containing the consensus base for each of the samples at the positions where high-confidence SNPs were found in any of the samples.
 The matrix contains one row per sample and one column per SNP position.
 Non-SNP positions are not included in the matrix.
 The matrix is formatted as a fasta file, with each sequence (all of identical length) corresponding to the SNPs in the correspondingly named sequence.

   positional arguments:
     sampleDirsFile        Relative or absolute path to file containing a list of